psychemedia/storytelling-notes/and-the-girl-played-on.md

 #  And the Girl Played On

+A set of four tales...

+## Love more than salt

+TO DO

+## Nettle spinner

-*A combination of a version of "The Nettle Spinner" and Daniel Morden's telling of "the Leaves That Hung But never Grew".*
+*This is told with a later callback from Daniel Morden's telling of "the Leaves That Hung But never Grew".*

 ONCE upon a time, there was a great lord, a Count, who everyone called "the Wolf".
 He had a wicked heart, and a cold steely eye, and it was said that he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.